archaeojsc/2022_Database_Migration/README.md

 * Some legacy project data was converted from FoxPro or DBase databases (i.e., pre-1995).
-* The program office has *no* formal digital data governance or strategy, but does have a statutory mandate to *permanently archive and curate* project data!
+* The program office has *no* formal digital data governance or strategy, but does have a statutory mandate to permanently *archive* and *curate* project data.

 ## Phase I -- Data gathering and exploration